jwilner/pullquote/README.md

 A simple documentation tool that keeps quotes or snippets in your docs up-to-date.
 Intended to be wired into CI so you never have to update your snippets again.

+Executable as either a binary or a GitHub Action.

 ## Example

 Given a piece of code to document like: